Emerge/level-subkey/README.md

 ## Main Features different from level-sublevel

-* db can use the [abstract-nosql](https://github.com/snowyu/node-abstract-nosql) database directly.
+* db use the [abstract-nosql](https://github.com/snowyu/node-abstract-nosql)(compatible with leveldown) database directly.
 * Add synchronous methods supports.
  * Note: you should use the [abstract-nosql](https://github.com/snowyu/node-abstract-nosql) database or [levelup-sync](https://github.com/snowyu/node-levelup-sync) database.
 * dynamic sublevels via key path
 * the keys are _encoded_ has changed, and _this_ means you cannot run level-subkey on a database you created with level-sublevel
 * hierarchy data store like path now.
 * rename options.prefix to options.path
   * the path can be a sublevel object, a key path string, or a path array.